mongodb/specifications/source/auth/auth.rst

 - Check if the *Client Cache* has an access token.

-  - If it does, cache the access token in the *Connection Cache* and perform a `One-Step`_ SASL conversation using that access token.
-If the server returns an error, invalidate that access token token from the *Client Cache* and *Connection Cache* and continue.
+  - If it does, cache the access token in the *Connection Cache* and perform a `One-Step`_ SASL conversation using the access token.
+If the server returns an error, invalidate the access token token from the *Client Cache*, clear the *Connection Cache*, and continue.

 - Check if the *Client Cache* has a refresh token.